Foundation for the Preservation of the Mahayana Tradition

 Seventh 100 Million Mani Retreat at Idgaa Choizinling Monastery in Ulaanbaatar, Mongolia, September 2019.
 Photo by Ianzhina Bartanova.

-Below are Rinpoche’s Vast Visions for supporting deep Dharma practice and fostering realizations around the world.
+Below are Rinpoche’s Vast Visions for supporting Dharma practice and developing realizations.

 Supporting Monasteries and Nunneries